goober99/lisp-gui-examples/examples/lambdanative/tutorial.md

 dependencies](https://github.com/part-cw/lambdanative/wiki/Getting-Started#required-tools-and-libraries)
 that need to be installed with your distro's package manager before installing LambdaNative.
 They give an `apt` command you can copy and paste to your terminal to install all the needed dependencies on Ubuntu.
-I didn't need to install anything on Manjaro to get LambdaNative working, but I didn't test it on a clean install of Manjaro.

 * Download the most recent [release](https://github.com/part-cw/lambdanative/releases).